Hillcrest Road, Stroud, Gloucestershire, GL5 4NL

 At Cashes Green we provide a curriculum combining high standards with exciting, fun and stimulating learning opportunities.
 This prepares our children for future education and gives them the skills and enthusiasm to pursue learning for the rest of their lives.

 We teach a creative, skills based curriculum meaning that areas of different subjects are linked together into topics.
-Children in each class will study three different topics in a year.
-We use the Chris Quigley's Milestones to plan for progression and challenge, ensuring that children develop their skills in each subject as they move through the school.
+Each class has a core book every half term which they base their topic around.
+We use our own Key Skills for each Foundation subject to plan for progression and challenge, ensuring that children develop their skills in each subject as they move through the school.
 By teaching in this way children have a chance to really get involved in their learning, developing their skills and knowledge in each subject in a meaningful way.
 Children learn maths and English skills in their discrete subject lessons which are linked to the topic where appropriate.
 We also build in as many opportunities as we can for children to practise and apply these skills within other subjects through their topic lessons.

 All learning is planned from the 2014 National Curriculum, children in Reception Class follow the Foundation Stage Programme, children in Years 1 and 2 follow the Key Stage 1 programme of study and those in Years 3 to 6 follow those for Key Stage 2.
 The core subjects of English, Maths, Computing and Science are taught in each class alongside the foundation subjects of Art and Design, Design Technology, History, Geography, Music and Physical Education.
-Additionally, we follow the Gloucestershire Agreed Syllabus for Religious Education and Years 3 to 6 learn Spanish.
-To see the breakdown of how each subject is covered through all our topics please see the Curriculum Coverage page.
+Additionally, we follow the Gloucestershire Agreed Syllabus for Religious Education.

 We try to give our children as many opportunities to discover and experience for themselves in hands on learning opportunities so we provide a variety of special events in each topic to supplement classroom lessons.
 These activities vary from topic to topic but include trips and visitors into school as well as getting out and about in our school grounds.
 As much as possible we also bring classroom lessons alive with real and imaginary experiences, or the use of quality texts, which excite and enthuse the children giving them a purpose for their learning.